 University Policy (MU BPPM 7.030) and State Law (RsMO §170.005.1) require eye protection be worn when hazards are present.
 The information listed below provides guidance on performing risk assessments for protective eyewear.
 If you need assistance, call 882-7018 for assistance.

-Known hazards should be eliminated wherever possible.
-Protective eyewear should not be the only means of protection against eye and face hazards.
-Protective eyewear should be used in conjunction with engineering controls and sound safety practices.
+Known hazards must be eliminated wherever possible.
+Protective eyewear must not be the only means of protection against eye and face hazards.
+Protective eyewear must be used in conjunction with engineering controls and sound safety practices.

 The following hazard assessment procedure shall be conducted to identify the existing and anticipated hazards and to select the appropriate eye and face protection: